Carpa de La Reina

-Carpa de La Reina ("tent of the queen") is a collective album released on the EMI Odeón label (LDC-36581) in the middle of 1966.
+Carpa de La Reina ("tent of La Reina") is a collective album released on the EMI Odeón label (LDC-36581) in the middle of 1966.
 The collective is led by Violeta Parra with other artists invited to her popular art center in the La Reina commune in northwest Santiago.
 The other artists featured on the album are her brothers Lautaro and Roberto Parra, Grupo Chagual, Héctor Pavez, Conjunto Quelentaro, and Lautaro Parra.

 The album includes several songs by Parra that were previously unreleased, including "La pericona se ha muerto", "Se juntan dos palomitas", "Los pueblos americanos", and "Palmero sube a la palma".
 It also includes the first known recording of Parra's "Corazón maldito", performed by Grupo Chagual.